taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 This is the basics of what happens in an even queue:

-1. We create an event queue by calling the syscall `CreateIoCompletionPort`
+1. We create an event queue by calling the syscall `CreateIoCompletionPort`.
-2. We create a buffer and a ask the OS to give us a handle to a socket
+2. We create a buffer and ask the OS to give us a handle to a socket.
-3. We register an interest in `Read` events on this socket with another syscall, but this time we also pass inn the buffer we created in (2) to which the data will be read.
+3. We register an interest in `Read` events on this socket with another syscall, but this time we also pass in the buffer we created in (2) to which the data will be read.
-4. Next, we call `GetQueuedCompletionStatusEx` which will block until an event has completed
+4. Next, we call `GetQueuedCompletionStatusEx` which will block until an event has completed.
-5. Our thread is unblocked and our buffer is filled with the data we're interested in
+5. Our thread is unblocked and our buffer is now filled with the data we're interested in.

 ## Epoll